Azure OpenAI Provider Configuration

 limits that prevent requests from being sent to the provider when a budget is exceeded, use Pay-i's proxy configuration.
 Here's what changes compared to the standard approach:

-from payi.lib.helpers import payi_azure_openai_url
+from payi.lib.helpers import payi_azure_openai_url, PayiHeaderNames

 import json